johankasperi/argon-osm-occlusion/README.md

 Removes all feature groups from the scene.

 #### `setDebug(debug)`
-If debug is true it make all added Threejs buildings opaque (with a blue color) for debugging purposes.
+If debug is true it make all added three.js buildings opaque (with a blue color) for debugging purposes.
 If false it will make them transparent again.

 * `debug`: Bool.